hed-standard/hed-specification/docs/source/03_HED_formats.md

 ### 3.1.4 Mediawiki schema format

-[**Mediawiki**](https://www.mediawiki.org/wiki/Cheatsheet) is a markdown-like format that was selected as the schema editing format because of its flexibility and ability to represent nested or hierarchical relationships.
+[**Mediawiki**](https://www.mediawiki.org/wiki/Cheatsheet) is a markdown-like format that was selected as the HED schema editing format because of its flexibility and ability to represent nested or hierarchical relationships.

 The format is line-oriented, so each schema entry should be on a single line.